paritytech/ahm-dryrun/README.md

 - `just` to see the list of commands
 - `just init` to initialize the repo
 - `just setup` to install dependencies
-- `just ahm [paseo|polkadot]` to run the Migration for a given runtime.
+- `just ahm [polkadot|kusama]` to run the Migration for a given runtime.
 No args prints the help menu.
 - `just zb [bite|spawn|perform-migration]` to run the Zombie-Bite commands.
 No args prints the help menu.
 - `just e2e-tests` to run the E2E tests
 <!-- TODO @donal: Monitoring here -->